OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowMultiColumns.md

 category: 'MODULES'
 ---
 ## Overview
 This `module` is use to insert a table inside of the `container`.
 The property `cols` is used to define the number of columns of the table and the property `widths` is used to define the width of each column.
-The total width of the `container` is of `12` columns.
-The additon of all the values inserted in the `widths` property MUST be equal to `12`.
+The total width of the `container` out of `12` columns.
+The additon of all the values inserted in the `widths` property MUST be equal to `12` in order to keep the table rendered correctly.
+At the same time each column of the table can contain its own `module`.

 ## Display